Drangleic

 Should it be the Age of Fire, or Dark?
 Are we human or Hollow?
 No longer able to see an answer worth committing to himself, the crestfallen king places the burden of that decision on our more determined shoulders.
 The crown, beyond its symbolic purposes, grants the freedom to make that choice for an Undead seeking the Throne.
 At long last, we can contemplate what we actually want for this world without a fatal timer hanging over our heads.
 Evidently, Vendrick learned something from his brother’s research if he was able to work out such convenient magic, though why he never uses it for himself stretches credulity — even assuming that he recognizes our time travel and the implications to us carrying his crown, did he never once consider the possibility that we could join forces to confront Nashandra so long as he is willing to wait?
 In the end, Vendrick remains despondent, and his aid to our heroic journey does nothing to change that.
 As far as he is concerned, both he and his kingdom are doomed.

 Despite his fort’s triumph over the giants, Drummond would be the last in his line to ever take command.
-The central government at the castle collapsed, and the damage the giants dealt was already done.
+The central government at the castle collapsed, and the damage dealt by the giants was already done.
 Most everyone was either dead or Undead, and the number of Hollows were sure to swell as time went on.
-Some might have survived for a while — Melentia takes up trade as a traveling merchant for souls to get by, and the fort has wooden scaffolding and other makeshift structures not present during the fighting.
-But any who did and managed to make it down to the Undead Crypt to plead for Vendrick’s return were summarily slain by his guards.
+Any who managed to make it down to the Undead Crypt to plead for Vendrick’s return were summarily slain by his guards.
 There was no salvaging this situation, no matter the loyalty these surviving subjects had for their absconding king; even after they had no longer strictly “survived”.
 Chancellor Wellager has persisted as a ghost, his distress and desperation in those final days apparently inducing his soul to endlessly relive them in phantom form — he will even forget who we are when his mind inevitably loops back around.
 Just as Vendrick foresaw, Drangleic fell apart.

-The clan of royal retainers who served Drangleig for generations and were charged as guardians of the fortress came to an end with his generation.
+The clan of royal retainers who served Drangleic for generations and were charged as guardians of the fortress came to an end with his generation.

 Did you come to meet that man?
 Uh, the one called Vanclad or whatever?
 If it is that man, he is inside here.
 Until now, servants of the castle and the like have come for that one many times, but now they all rest beneath the earth here.
 For they were killed by the guards who embarked with that one.
 It appears he doesn’t really want to see anyone.